Below is a description of polyurethane manufacturing and what there are for different types of materials.

 Flexible or rigid compact polyurethanes are a flexible construction material that can be adapted for most areas.
 Compact materials are used for industrial applications but also in the manufacture of, for example, furniture.

 Polyurethane Lyftkloss jackpad “click on the image to read more about the product”

-TPU – Thermoplastic Polyurethane – is an elastic, extremely durable material that is excellent for details for vehicles, power tools, sporting goods and medical equipment.
-A well-known application is also covers for tablets and mobile phones.
+TPU – Thermoplastic Polyurethane – is an elastic, extremely durable material that is excellent for details for vehicles, power tools, sporting goods, and medical equipment.
+A well-known application is also covered for tablets and mobile phones.